stephenpcook/stephenpcook.github.io/index.md

 As of 2025 I am working as a Research Software Engineer at the University of Bath.
 See our [group website][rse-bath].

-Prior to this I spent 3 years as an RSE with the [Exeter Uni RSA group][rse-exeter].
+Prior to this I spent 3 years as an RSE with the [Exeter Uni RSA group][rsa-exeter].

 ## Past Career